Updated March 2026 to include WebP and AVIF formats and reflect current best practice.

 The tools we discuss below all have options to remove image metadata.

 It is worth noting that many CMSs rename files themselves when you upload them.
-Shopify, for example, will replace the spaces in the file name with underscores, and WordPress will replace them with hyphens.
+Shopify and WordPress will both replace spaces in the file name with hyphens, so "craft person at work.jpg" becomes "craft-person-at-work.jpg" automatically.

 When you upload an image to a web page, people will read any associated text and can view the image in context.
 However, if you rely on a screen reader to help you browse a web page, there is a way for the screen reader to 'read' the image.
 This is via ALT text.
 In the HTML of a web page, a small bit of code can be added to inform screen readers.
 This is called the ALT attribute.